JustinSUF/shapeshot/README.md

 Environments

     Dynamic and changing environments with obstacles that players must navigate.
-    Transition between different abstract worlds as players progress, each with its own visual style and challenges.
+    Transition between different abstract worlds as players progress, each with its own visual style and challenges.\

-Combo System

-    Encourage players to chain together enemy takedowns for higher scores.
-    Introduce a combo meter that rewards skillful and strategic play.

 Visuals and Audio